-We often celebrate holidays and happy times at libraries.
-What about acknowledging the messier, more difficult aspects of being human?
+We often celebrate happy times at libraries.
+What about acknowledging the messier aspects of being human?

 At public libraries we spend an awful lot of time celebrating the holidays and happy parts of life (as we should): Halloween parties, Valentine's crafts, Thanksgiving storytime, book launches, STEM programs.
 These are all exciting and essential services.
 But what about the needs of our patrons that are sometimes a bit messier, a bit more hidden from public view, a bit less Hallmark-card sweet and a bit more nitty-gritty reality?

 I know there are libraries out there doing great work in this regard, targeting patrons that are on society's fringes, with earnest survival needs, or disabilities, or mental health issues.
 We offer programs like that at the L.P.
 Fisher Public Library too, like a grief support group, or a fundraiser for the local homeless shelter, or a Body Image Bootcamp.